Human Thermal Comfort

 Berkeley Comfort Model

-The Berkeley Comfort Model provides localized sensation and comfort results for each body segment computed from temperatures predicted by our Human Thermal Module.
+The Berkeley Comfort Model provides localized sensation and comfort results for each body segment computed from temperatures predicted by our Human Thermal Extension.
 The Berkeley Comfort Model was developed at the University of California-Berkeley’s Center for the Built Environment.
-It is an advanced design tool for assessment of localized thermal comfort designs and functions as a module in our software.
+It is an advanced design tool for assessment of localized thermal comfort designs and functions as an extension in our software.

 The Berkeley Comfort Model enables an engineer to study, for example, how comfortable a passenger’s feet or hands would be in an aircraft or vehicle and determine cost/benefit to a design change in ECS or HVAC.